Action Plan

 • Provide opportunities for entrepreneurs.

-Track the attendance at current festivals Track the state and local funding levels of programs in the local school districts and TVCC Track entrepreneurial opportunities and success
+Track the state and local funding levels of programs in the local school districts and TVCC

-DIRECTIVE – 3 COLLABORATE AND COOPERATE
+DIRECTIVE–3: COLLABORATE AND COOPERATE

 Strengthen the various cultural disciplines in the county community by working together and supporting each other.